Sleep Comfort

 Why sensitive skin makes night movement feel like a problem

-When your skin irritates easily, the issue isn’t usually “turning over.”
+Reduce rubbing first (smoother layers, fewer grab points, less bunching), then switch from a big lift-and-twist to a small sideways shuffle followed by a short roll.
+Keep movements compact, adjust once, and stop.
+If friction is still the bottleneck, a low-friction slide layer like Snoozle can make the sideways part easier for independent use at home.
+The issue isn’t usually “turning over.”
 The issue is what happens during and after the turn: fabric drags, seams rub, sheets bunch, and you end up doing multiple small corrections.
 Those repeated corrections are what keep you awake.

 On sensitive-skin nights, your goal is simple: